ko1/rubyhackchallenge/EN/3_practice.md

 1. Open `array.c`.
 2. Add a `ary_second()` function definition into `array.c`.
 Just before `Init_array()` should be good place to add.
 3. Add a line `rb_define_method(rb_cArray, "second", ary_second, 0)` in `Init_array()` function.
-4. Build and write a sample code in `ruby/test.rb` and run with `make run`.
+4. Build it, write a sample code in `ruby/test.rb` and run with `make run`.
 5. Add a test in `ruby/test/ruby/test_array.rb`.
-These tests are written by minitest format.
+These tests are written in minitest format.
 6. `$ make test-all` will run write code.
-However it runs all tremendous number of ruby tests so that let's limit to run only Array related tests.
+However it runs all tremendous number of ruby tests, so you may want to run only Array related tests.
   * `$ make test-all TESTS='ruby/test_array.rb'` and test only `ruby/test/ruby/test_array.rb`.
   * `$ make test-all TESTS='-j8'` and run in parallel with 8 processes.
 7. Add a rdoc documentation of `Array#second` by checking other documents.